warlock-labs/sylow/notebooks/04_distributed_keys/02_dkg.md

 However, [it was shown](https://www.researchgate.net/publication/2558744_Revisiting_the_Distributed_Key_Generation_for_Discrete-Log_Based_Cryptosystems) that using Feldman vss for both stages is actually secure enough when subsequently used in a thresholding signature scheme!
 This is why cloudflare uses it, and saves them the pain of implementing two different VSS schemes.

+## publically verifiable secret sharing and DKG

+The schemes above rely on internal validation of the council for maintaining honesty and rigor, but if the entire idea is to create a scheme that removes trust, this is a natural point to consider for further improvements.
+We move to define a publically verifiable secret sharing protocol:

+1. Setup
+  - The initial parameters contain information about base field, $(t,n)$ and the relation defining valid key pairs (pairing relation)
+  - Generate public private key pair with SNARK proof asserting the validity of the pair
+  - Execution of proof - verify validity

+2. Distribution
+  - This takes a secret, and outputs encrypted partial shares and a SNARK proof asserting sharing correctness
+3. Distribution verification
+  - Execution of previous proof - verify distribution of shares
+4. Reconstruction
+  - outputs a decrypted share and a proof of decryption
+  - reconstruct the secert or return an error
+5. Verify the reconstruction (namely if decryted share is valid decryption of the partial share)

+You'll notice that there are many SNARKs involved in this process, which adds must complications and headaches.
+For this reason, it's difficult to implement this protocol, so if you don't need this level of scrutiny, then it's probably better to not do this.
+I'd read [this](https://eprint.iacr.org/2023/1651.pdf) for a nice overview.